-Learn more about the Great Place scheme, our members cluster and funders.
+Learn more about the Great Place North Belfast project, our Cluster Members and funders.

-Our vision for the end of the project is to create a more confident sense of place, by continuing to build on the work of the Great Place project, in partnership with others in North Belfast.
+Our vision is to create a more confident sense of place, by continuing to work in partnership with others in north Belfast.

 North Belfast Heritage Cluster